grpc/proposal/A83-xds-gcp-authn-filter.md

 ### Call Credentials

+Note: This section is intended for gRPC implementations that need to implement a new call credential type for GCP service account identity tokens.
+Implementations that already support this functionality (e.g., by depending on an external Google Auth library) may continue to use their existing functionality, even if the behavior differs in small ways from what is described in this section.

 gRPC should support a GcpServiceAccountIdentityCallCredentials call credentials type, which is not xDS-specific.
 This credential type will be instantiated with one parameter, which is the audience to be encoded into the JWT token.
+The credential object will handle fetching the token on-demand and caching it based on the token's expiration period.

+To handle potential clock skew issues and to account for processing time on the server, the credential will set the cache expiration time to be 30 seconds before the expiration time encoded in the token.
+All logic in the call credential code will use this modified expiration time instead of the expiration time encoded in the token.

-When the credential is asked for a token for a data plane RPC, if the token is not cached or the cached token will expire within some fixed refresh interval (typically 30-60 seconds), the credential will start an HTTP request to `http://metadata.google.internal/computeMetadata/v1/instance/service-accounts/default/identity?audience=[AUDIENCE]`, where `[AUDIENCE]` is replaced with the audience specified when the credential object was instantiated.
+When the credential is asked for a token for a data plane RPC, if the token is not yet cached or the cached token will expire within some fixed refresh interval (typically 1 minute), the credential will start an HTTP request to `http://metadata.google.internal/computeMetadata/v1/instance/service-accounts/default/identity?audience=[AUDIENCE]`, where `[AUDIENCE]` is replaced with the audience specified when the credential object was instantiated.
 The HTTP request will include the header `Metadata-Flavor: Google`.

-When a data plane RPC starts, if the token is cached and is not expired, the token will immediately be added to the RPC.
+When a data plane RPC starts, if the token is cached and is not expired, the token will immediately be added to the RPC, and the RPC will continue.
 Otherwise (i.e., before the token is initially obtained or after the cached token has expired), the data plane RPC will be queued until the HTTP request completes.
 When the HTTP request completes, the result (either success or failure, as described below) will be applied to all queued data plane RPCs.

-Note that when the token's expiration time is less than refresh interval in the future, a new data plane RPC being started will trigger a new HTTP request, but the cached token value will still be used for that data plane RPC.
+Note that when the token's expiration time is less than the refresh interval in the future, a new data plane RPC being started will trigger a new HTTP request, but the cached token value will still be used for that data plane RPC.
 This pre-emptive re-fetching is intended to avoid periodic latency spikes when refreshing the token.

 If the HTTP request fails, all queued data plane RPCs will be failed with the gRPC status associated with